Certificate in Advocacy

 Requirements for the JD Certificate in Advocacy

-Questions regarding the Advocacy Certificate should be directed to Prof. Zelda Harris, Director of Advocacy, at firstname.lastname@example.org.
+Questions regarding the Advocacy Certificate should be directed to Gina Gerardi, Assistant Director of the Center for Advocacy, at firstname.lastname@example.org.